tprussell19/age-calculator/README.md

 ## Description

-_This application takes a user's inputted age and returns their age in solay years for the planets Mercury, Venus, Mars and Jupiter.
-It will also calculate the user's life expectancy based on each planet's solar years._
+_This application takes a user's inputted age and returns their age in solay years for the planets Mercury, Venus, Mars, and Jupiter.
+It also calculates the user's life expectancy on each planet._

 ## Setup/Installation Requirements